 Conversations On Europe connects top experts from around the United States and Europe to discuss contemporary issues facing Europe and the Transatlantic relationship.
 Using both personal and institutional videoconference technology, panelists take questions and interact with audiences at Pitt and at remote sites in the US and Europe.
 Conversations On Europe is free and open to the public.
 All sessions will be held from 12-1:30 PM (EST) in Posvar Hall, Room 4217, unless otherwise stated.

-Listen to our archived Conversations on Europe:
+Watch our archived Conversations on Europe:

 Virtual Briefing: The Transatlantic Relationship After the First 100 Days

 The Jean Monnet European Union Centers of Excellence at the University of Pittsburgh and Florida International University joined together with the European Union Studies association to assemble a panel of experts to explore the state of transatlantic relations after the first one hundred days of the Trump Presidency.

 Portuguese speakers from a variety of disciplinary perspectives entered into a wide-ranging discussion of Portuguese identity today.
 From literature to material culture; from its imperial past to its present as a member state on the European periphery, our experts discussed em português the forces shaping Portuguese identity.

 The Dutch Bellweather: What is the Forecast For a “Nexit” or “Frexit?”